ibrahimalkurdi/albert-custom-plugins-ibrahim/README.md

 5- Update the `automated_todo_list.sh` script with the `automated-tasks.todo` file path.

-6- Copy the `automated_todo_list.sh` to specific location on your machine.
+6- Copy the `scripts/automated_todo_list.sh` to specific location on your machine.

 7- Update the `__init__.py` file in the plugins directory with the automated_todo_list.sh file path.